 This popularisation of earned the honour of being the second to appear on the cover of Time magazine in 1954.

 Time Out (Columbia Records, 1959)

-A list of the best Dave Brubeck albums wouldn’t be complete without this seminal recording which makes most of the ‘best out there. albums of all time’ lists
+A list of the best albums wouldn’t be complete without this seminal recording which makes most of the ‘best out there. albums of all time’ lists

 Live at the Berlin Philharmonic (Legacy Records, 1970)

-Together, they provide the solid foundations for Brubeck to interact with baritone sax legend Gerry Mulligan.
+Together, they provide the solid foundations for baritone sax legend Gerry Mulligan. to interact with

-These five Dave Brubeck albums are merely a snapshot of Brubeck’s musical genius and are a great springboard for you to dive deeper into his brilliance as a composer and improviser.
+These albums are merely a snapshot of the ‘s musical genius and are hopefully a great springboard for you to dive deeper into his brilliance as a and improviser…

 The label ‘Discover Jazz’ is attached to articles which have been edited and published by Jazzfuel host Matt Fripp, but have been written in collaboration with various different jazz musicians and industry contributors.
 When appropriate, these musicians are quoted and name-checked inside the article itself!